kianelbo/newsKAP/README.md

 # newsKAP
-A full search engine for Persian news aggregation
+A full search engine for Persian news including ranked retrieval, crawler, and classification

 ## Retrieval Model
 The ranked retrieval system uses tf-idf vectors for computing scores (similarity between queries and documents).
 News are retrieved from inverted indices constructed from dataset collections.
 The large-scale collections are clustered for fast retrieval using K-Means.